 You do not have to raise money to take part - the most important thing is the message of Odd Socks Day - and any money raised for us is a bonus!
 Make sure you encourage other schools in your local area to get involved!

-In 2020 over 5 million children, 1,000s of parents, 100s of workplaces and lots of celebrities and infuencers got involved.
-We even had Ant and Dec, Emma Willis, Craig David, Sir Mo Farah and Annamarie donning their odd socks!
+In 2022 over 5 million children, 1,000s of parents, 100s of workplaces and lots of celebrities and influencers got involved.
+In previous years we've had Ant and Dec, Emma Willis, Brian May, Craig David, Sir Mo Farah and Annamarie donning their odd socks!
 Don't miss out highlighting the important issue of bullying in such a fun way.

 How can you donate to the Anti-Bullying Alliance?

-We are a small team and are always so very grateful for any fundraising that you do for us to help us keep running Anti-Bullying Week each year in England.
+We are a small team and are always so very grateful for any fundraising that you do for us to help us keep running Anti-Bullying Week each year in England, Northern Ireland and Wales.
 If you raise/raised money for us through your Odd Socks Day or anytime in Anti-Bullying Week you can give it to us in the following ways: